septag/rizz/README.md

 #### Graphics
 - *Multiple graphics API support*: Metal (iOS, MacOS).
 OpenGL-ES 2/3 (Android).
 Direct3D11 (Windows), OpenGL 3.3 (Linux)
-- *Draw call submission using multiple threads*: Draw calls can be queued within multiple threads for final submission
 - *Portable shaders*: Write shaders once in GLSL, toolset will translate the shader to other platform APIs.
 - *Multi-threaded GPU command-buffer*: Draw commands can be submitted by multiple threads.